swarnadeep8597/swarnadeep8597.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Swarnadeep, a PhD Student at IRIT [Institut de Recherche en Informatique de Toulouse](https://www.irit.fr/en/home/).
+I’m Swarnadeep, a 2nd year PhD Student at IRIT [Institut de Recherche en Informatique de Toulouse](https://www.irit.fr/en/home/).
 I am also associated with [ANITI](https://aniti.univ-toulouse.fr/en/).

 I focus on the limits of language models, especially the big ones.
 I test how well they handle logical reasoning.
 I also work on collaborative conversations where users and designers team up to reach a goal.
 My works aims to make language models more reliable so that they can be reliably deployed in critical scenarios.